Intercepting the Crisis. Engineering the Launch.

 Why Hospital-Level Expertise Matters

-Since 2016, I have treated patients using DBT at Zucker Hillside Hospital, specializing in the rehabilitation of young adults recovering from severe psychiatric breakdowns.
-My role is to rebuild their academic and functional lives from the ground up.
+Since 2016, I have utilized Dialectical Behavior Therapy (DBT) at Zucker Hillside Hospital, specializing in the clinical treatment of young adults recovering from severe psychiatric episodes.
+My role in this post-acute setting has been to stabilize immediate crises, instill essential emotion regulation skills, and help patients rebuild their academic and functional capabilities from the ground up so they can finally discover their niche.

-In my private practice, my specialty is complexity.
-I bring these high-acuity clinical protocols to an outpatient setting to intercept crises before they happen.
-I work best where the path isn't clear:
+In my private practice, my specialty is navigating this exact clinical complexity.
+I bring these high-acuity, hospital-tested treatment protocols into an outpatient setting to intercept crises before they escalate, or to comprehensively support young adults as they transition back home.
+I am most effective where the path is least clear:

 Where OCD tangles with ADHD.

-Where debilitating avoidance has paralyzed a young man's potential.
+Where the burden of multiple diagnoses and debilitating avoidance has stalled a young adult's potential.

-To the Parents: Parenting becomes overwhelmingly complicated when your child is stuck.
-I don't just treat the young adult; I support parents and family members (including those navigating BPD diagnoses) to reduce accommodations, establish boundaries, and confidently navigate the challenges they encounter.
+To the Parents: Parenting becomes overwhelmingly complicated—and understandably frightening—when your child is stuck.
+My work extends beyond treating the young adult; I actively support parents and family members (including those navigating a loved one's BPD diagnosis) in reducing unhelpful accommodations, establishing healthy boundaries, and confidently navigating the deeply challenging process of guiding their child back onto a forward trajectory.

 The Clinical Framework: Strategic, Data-Driven Intervention